Our Handy Guide to Caring for Ex-Battery Hens

 Ensure your chicken coop provides shelter for the girls and is safe from predators.
 Remember it is possible for predators to dig underneath, so ideally the night time coop should be on concrete, off the ground or have wire buried into the ground.
 Please also bear in mind that many predator attacks happen in the day.
 If you live in a rural area or you live near bush you should ensure the hens have a secure, spacious day time enclosure to roam in where they are safe from predators.

-The hens may have weak legs, as they have not been able to exercise them, so try to ensure there are not too many perches or other obstacles to start with.
-If your coop has a ramp you may need to lift the hens up in the evening on their first days.
+The hens may have weak legs from lack of exercise, a poor diet and excessive egg laying, so try to ensure there are not too many perches or other obstacles to start with.
+If your coop has a ramp you may need to lift the hens up in the evening until they gain strength and learn their routine.
 You will probably notice that they choose to snuggle in the straw rather than the perches at first.

 Eggs

-Isa browns and white leghorns have been bred to lay an unnatural amount of eggs through selective breeding.
+The most commonly used hens in industrial egg farms are isa browns and white leghorn hybrids.
+They have been bred to lay an unnatural amount of eggs through selective breeding.
 Some people assume that hens laying eggs means that they are happy, but that is not the case with these girls.
 They will lay eggs even under the high stress conditions of the battery farm.
-Excessive egg laying can take it’s toll on the hens’ little bodies which can mean that by the time they get to you they may not be laying many eggs.
+Excessive egg laying can take its toll on the hens’ little bodies which can mean that by the time they get to you they may not be laying many eggs.

-We rehome the hens as companion animals.
-You will be asked to sign an agreement that the hens will not be killed or given away when they stop producing eggs.
+When you adopt from us, you will be asked to sign an agreement that the hens will not be killed or given away when they stop producing eggs.
+After everything these girls have been through, they deserve to be loved and cared for as members of your family, not as egg laying machines.